24 Jun Appliance Testing and Tagging Guide

 5. How frequent you should opt for testing and tagging:

 It actually depends on which condition and environment your equipment are used.
 The level of hazard and the degree of abuse of the equipment depends on many factors.
 So, the frequency of the testing should only be determined by the approved person.

-New equipment need not any type of inspection within 12 months of purchase.
-It is actually the supplier who is responsible for the safety of a newly purchased appliance.
-So, your supplier should be responsible for the testing and tagging of the equipment and should take care of the due date of the next testing schedule.
+New equipment does not need any type of inspection within 12 months of purchase.
+It is actually the supplier who is responsible for the safety of a new appliance.
+So, your supplier is responsible for the testing and tagging of the equipment, and should take care of the due date of the next testing schedule.

 7. Follow the laws and guidelines:

 It is the employer of the company that has legal obligations to ensure the safety of the workplace.
-So, as the employer of the company, you should take all the responsibility to identify the hazards related to electrical equipment in the workplace.
-As per the rules and regulations, the equipment including the leads and the tools needs to be tested and tagged every four months.
+So, as the employer of the company, you should take the responsibility to identify the hazards related to electrical equipment in the workplace.
+As per the rules and regulations, the equipment, including leads, and the tools needs to be tested and tagged every three months.
 Monthly testing should be carried out for safety switches, and testing of factories should be carried out every six months.

 One thing we all need to understand is that testing and tagging only provide you information of how safe your appliance actually is at the time of testing; it does not guarantee any kind of future electrical safety.
 It wholly depends on the employer of the company to decide whether to test and tag or not.

-Before hiring out any electrical equipment, check whether the equipment is inspected or not.
+Before hiring out any electrical equipment, check whether the equipment inspection was complete.
 The equipment that you are going to hire out needs to meet all applicable testing and inspection requirements.

-Any device that has a flexible cable, does not work at low voltage, and has a removable plug requires testing and tagging from time to time.
-It includes earthed appliances like kettles, toasters, and irons, and double insulated appliances.
+Any device that has a flexible cable, works at a high voltage, and has a removable plug requires testing and tagging from time to time.
+It includes any earthed appliances like kettles, toasters, and irons, and double insulated appliances.